What Researchers Did

 Canadian Relevance

 The study is not Canadian and does not feature Canadian authors.
-While Fournier gangrene is a severe infection where hyperbaric oxygen therapy is often used as an adjunctive treatment, it is not listed as a Health Canada-recognized primary indication for HBOT.
+While Fournier gangrene is a severe infection where hyperbaric oxygen therapy is often used as an adjunctive treatment, it is not listed as a Health Canada-recognised primary indication for HBOT.

 Study Limitations